A New Basis for Sparse Principal Component Analysis: The methods

-Next, we describe an algorithm that computes sparse PCs as formulated in \eqref{eqn:sca3}.
+Algorithm \ref{alg:sca} describes an iterative algorithm that computes sparse PCs as formulated in \eqref{eqn:sca3}.
 The input includes a data matrix $X$, the desired number of sparse PCs $k$, and optionally the sparsity controlling parameters $\gamma$.
+The algorithm outputs the loadings of $k$ sparse PCs.
 In our experiences, a default value of $\gamma=\sqrt{pk}$ appears to generate robust and interpretable sparse PCs (see, e.g., Section \ref{sxn:simusbm}).
-The algorithm outputs the loadings of $k$ sparse PCs.
+We discuss a data-driven method of tuning the sparsity parameters in Supplementary Section S1.
+In general, Algorithm \ref{alg:sca} does not necessarily converge to a global optimum for \eqref{eqn:sca3}; however, our empirical studies indicate that the algorithm does converge to interpretable factors for appropriate choices of the sparsity parameters.
+Note that each iteration results in a decrease in the objective.

 The SCA algorithm initializes $Z\in\V(n,k)$ and $Y\in\V(p,k)$ with the top $k$ left and right singular vectors of $X$ respectively.
 Once initialized, the algorithm alternatively updates $Z$ and $Y$; fixing one and optimizing the other until convergence.
 The iteration is because the objective function is bilinear in $Z$ and $Y$, allowing for fast updates.
 Specifically, with $Y$ fixed, \eqref{eqn:sca3} takes the form

 With $Z$ fixed, \eqref{eqn:sca3} takes the form